Rizz-Inspector/Stalin-chase/README.md

-In order to use the game, please access website via this link below
+In order to play the game, please access website via this link below

 https://rizz-inspector.github.io/Stalin-chase/